 Orzo Chickpea Salad - Turn that pantry can of chickpeas into a delightful, summery appetizer or side salad with Mediterranean orzo salad.
 It may act as a sidekick to almost anything.
 This dish is ideal for a potluck, BBQ, picnic, or garden party!

-Kale and Risotto Slow Cooker Style – This time, let’s take another adventure and make something different with the risotto.
-Instead of using traditional butter and cream, this recipe uses a lot of super-healthy kale to boost our body with antioxidant and healthful elements.
+Kale and Risotto Slow Cooker Style - This time, let's take another adventure and make something different with the risotto.
+Instead of using dairy-based butter and cream, this recipe uses a lot of super-healthy kale to boost our body with antioxidant and healthful elements.
 Risotto is a classic Italian comfort dish that is also reasonably priced.
 This slow-cooker dish is incredibly easy to make!

 This warm Garbanzo Bean Kale Salad is a hearty and satisfying dish that is easy on the budget, nutritious, and downright delicious!
 Made of protein-rich garbanzos and vitamin-loaded kale leaves, this super easy salad will be on your plate in just 15 minutes or less.
 Enjoy it as a light meal, or use it as a side to jazz up your main dish.